 - Stop broadcasting of providing Disaster Roaming service as specified in clause 5.40.3.

 - May determine that the disaster condition has ended and the UE which is registered for disaster roaming services has an emergency PDU session, the AMF initiates the UE configuration update procedure to indicate that the UE is registered for emergency services as described in TS 24.501 [47].

+- May determine that the disaster condition has ended and inform the UE by initiating the UE configuration update procedure indicating re-registration from UE is required as specified in clause 5.4.4 of TS 24.501 [47] if the UE is in CM-CONNECTED mode.

 NOTE: Whether and how long the PLMN waits before paging the Disaster Inbound Roamers upon being notified that a Disaster Condition no longer applies is up to operator's policy.